-The end of the 2017- 2018 season marks the evolution of one of my biggest goals, dreams and ambitions at Sunshine World as we have now had more than 70 people qualify as professional ski and/ or snowboard instructors through our training alone, all trained by our very own 3Ryde Pro Team including myself, and we still hold a 100% pass rate for everyone who trained on our 10 week or longer courses with full attendance.
+The end of the 2017- 2018 season marked the evolution of one of my biggest goals, dreams and ambitions at Sunshine World as by then we had more than 70 people qualify as professional ski and/ or snowboard instructors through our training alone, all trained by our very own 3Ryde Pro Team including myself, and we still hold a 100% pass rate for everyone who trained on our 10 week or longer courses with full attendance.
 The Sunshine World instructor training courses remain by far the cheapest in the world.
 We own our own luxury chalet, have our own Internationally licensed Tour Operator through which we organise professionally run, all inclusive ski and snowboard holidays to the awesome resort of Zakopane, Poland’s winter capital as well as great French and Slovakian resorts among many other tours in summer and winter: www.sunshineworld.co.uk .
 As we have a permanent base in Poland all the running costs of the business and our living costs couldn’t be cheaper and so our £ goes that much further all around.
 The ski areas now have mainly brand new lifts and the resorts even have features which you don’t get elsewhere such as floodlit skiing and boarding until 10pm every day of the season.
 The male to female ratio is also more balanced than any resort I’ve ever been to.